Probabilistic constructions in continuous combinatorics and a bridge to distributed algorithms: Introduction

 \subsubsection{Reduction to finite graphs}

 In our remaining results, we reduce problems about continuous colorings to questions about colorings of finite graphs.
 To state them, we require a few definitions.
 Let $S \subset \G$ be a finite set.
 An \emphd{$S$-labeled graph} is a simple undirected graph $G$ equipped with a \emphd{labeling map} $\lambda$ that assigns to each \ep{ordered} pair $(x,y)$ of adjacent vertices a group element $\lambda(x,y) \in S \cup S^{-1}$ so that $\lambda(y,x) = \lambda(x,y)^{-1}$.
+Note that a vertex $x$ may have multiple neighbors $y$ with the same $\lambda(x,y)$.
 For a subset $U \subseteq V(G)$, we let $G[U]$ denote the \emphd{subgraph} of $G$ \emphd{induced} by $U$, i.e., the $S$-labeled graph with vertex set $U$ whose adjacency relation and labeling map are inherited from $G$.

 Schreier graphs of free $\G$-spaces are natural examples of $S$-labeled graphs, with $\lambda(x,y)$ being the unique element $\sigma \in S \cup S^{-1}$ such that $y = \sigma \cdot x$.
 When $\G$ itself is viewed as a discrete $\G$-space under the left multiplication action $\G \acts \G$, the $S$-labeled Schreier graph $G(\G, S)$ is called the \emphd{Cayley graph} of $\G$ corresponding to $S$.
 Note that the graph $G(\G, S)$ is connected if and only if $S$ generates $\G$.
 For a subset $F \subseteq \G$, we use $G(F, S) \defeq G(\G,S)[F]$ to denote the subgraph of $G(\G, S)$ induced by $F$.